Anurognathus

 Description

-Its name was “Anurognathus”.
+Its name was Anurognathus.

 Well-Preserved Fossils and a Connection to Japan

-Fossils of Anurognathus were discovered in the same geological strata as Archaeopteryx.
+The fossils of Anurognathus were discovered in the same geological strata as Archaeopteryx.

 Meaning of the Name

-Taxonomic Paradox: Evolved Tail and Primitive Wrists
+A Taxonomic Paradox: An Advanced Tail and Primitive Wrists

-Taxonomically, they are included in the “rhamphorhynchoids.”
+Taxonomically, they are classified under the “rhamphorhynchoids.”

-Wrists remain “Primitive”
+Wrists Remained “Primitive”

-Bat-like Appearance and Physical Characteristics
+Bat-Like Appearance and Physical Characteristics

 Anurognathus was a very small pterosaur.